IsaacHair/map25.2/lunar_programs_1/readme.txt

 Note: This version will also not have screen wrapping; it will just reject values that go outside of the screen, instead setting the position to the edge of the screen in that direction (either x or y) and zeroing the speed in that direction (again either x or y).

+Version 0:
+This is basically just a copy of lunar_0_11 but without timewarp and with 32 bit precision and MUCH slower accelerations.